snowwhite2011/huyentrang0811.github.io/_pages/about.md

 {% include base_path %}

 Welcome to my homepage!
-My full name is Huy Minh Nguyen, and I am currently a second-year Ph.D student at the [Department of Statistics and Data Sciecnes, University of Texas at Austin](https://stat.utexas.edu/) where I am fortunate to be advised by Professor [Nhat Ho](https://nhatptnk8912.github.io/) and Professor [Alessandro Rinaldo](https://arinaldo.github.io/).
+My full name is Huy Minh Nguyen, and I am a second-year Ph.D student at the [Department of Statistics and Data Sciences, University of Texas at Austin](https://stat.utexas.edu/) where I am fortunate to be advised by Professor [Nhat Ho](https://nhatptnk8912.github.io/) and Professor [Alessandro Rinaldo](https://arinaldo.github.io/).
 Before that, I graduated from [Ho Chi Minh City University of Science](https://en.hcmus.edu.vn/) with a Bachelor's degree in Mathematics (Summa Cum Laude).
+I am currently working as a research intern at [Microsoft AI](https://www.microsoft.com/en-us/ai).

 Email: huynm@utexas.edu
 ## Research Interests
 My current research focuses on theoretical foundations for Mixture-of-Experts models.
-In particular, I try to comprehend the effects of various gating functions (namely softmax gate, top-K sparse softmax gate, dense-to-sparse gate, etc) on the convergence of density estimation and parameter estimation under the Mixture-of-Experts models.
-Based on insights from these results, I aim to design novel gating functions which help improve the performance of Mixture-of-Experts applications, including Large Language Models and Medical Images.
+In particular, I try to comprehend the effects of various gating functions (namely softmax gate, top-K sparse softmax gate, dense-to-sparse gate, etc) on the convergence of expert estimation under the Mixture-of-Experts models.
+Based on insights from these results, I aim to design novel gating functions which help improve the performance of Mixture-of-Experts applications, including Large Language Models, Continual Learning and Medical Images.
 Additionally, I am also interested in Optimal Transport theory.

 <span style="color:red"> **(\*) denotes equal contribution.** </span> <br/>
 ## Selected Preprints